Van Buren Township, Jackson County, Missouri

 Van Buren Township is an inactive township in Jackson County, in the U.S. state of Missouri.

 Van Buren Township was established in 1837, taking its name from President Martin Van Buren.

-The township included some of the least densely populated areas of Jackson county, including villages of Lone Jack, Cockrell, Hicks City, Sni Mills, and Tarsney.
+The township included some of the least densely populated areas of Jackson county, including villages of Lone Jack, Cockrell, Hicks City, Sni Mills, and Tarsney Lakes.
 An atlas showing the townships of Jackson County in 1930 is on page 2 of: